lupyuen/nuttx-tinyemu/README.md

 Up Next: Implement Console Input / Output with the NuttX Serial Driver for VirtIO

+But for now: Let's look inside our VirtIO Guest (NuttX) and VirtIO Host (TinyEMU)...

 ![Apache NuttX RTOS in the Web Browser: TinyEMU with VirtIO](https://lupyuen.github.io/images/tinyemu-title.png)

 # Inside the VirtIO Driver for NuttX

+_How does VirtIO Guest work in NuttX?_

 NuttX VirtIO Driver is based on OpenAMP with MMIO...